Petrie railway station

 Petrie railway station is located on the North Coast line in Queensland, Australia.
-It serves the suburb of Petrie in the Moreton Bay Region.
-It opened as North Pine railway station in1888 after the nearby North Pine River and was renamed Petrie railway station (after local pioneer Thomas Petrie) in 1911.
+It serves the suburb of Petrie in the City of Moreton Bay.
+It opened as North Pine railway station in 1888 after the nearby North Pine River and was renamed Petrie railway station (after local pioneer Thomas Petrie) in 1911.

 The station has five platforms.
 As part of the Redcliffe Peninsula line, the station was expanded with a new island platform built east of the existing platforms.
 It opened along with the rest of the line on 4 October 2016.
 As part of the project, a third track was added south of the station to Lawnton.
 North of the station, the Redcliffe Peninsula line branches off.

 Services

 Petrie is served by all City network services from Gympie North, Nambour, Caboolture & Kippa-Ring to Brisbane, many continuing to Ipswich, Rosewood and Springfield Central.

 Services by platform

 Transport links

 Prior to the October 2016 opening of the Redcliffe Peninsula line, Petrie station was served by 10 bus routes connecting it to nearby suburbs, but after the opening only two remain.

-Hornibrook Bus Lines operate two routes via Petrie station:
+Hornibrook Bus Lines operate two bus routes via Petrie station: